tobydriscoll/udmath305/src/_build/html/_sources/laplace/basic_solutions.md

 X_p(s) = \frac{F(s)}{s^2+bs+c}.
 ```

-The eigenvalues of the ODE are therefore poles of $X_p$, and the forcing function contributes one or more of its own poles.
+The characteristic values of the ODE are therefore poles of $X_p$, and the forcing function contributes one or more of its own poles.

 ::::{admonition} Example
-:class: dropdown,tip
+:class: tip
-> Find a particular solution of $x''+9x = 15\sin(2t)$.
+Find a particular solution of $x''+9x = 15\sin(2t)$.

+:::{dropdown} Solution
 Taking the transform and solving for $X$ gives

 $$